grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 - GREEN : Right amplitude
 - BLUE : integral part : source channel / instrument index
 - ALPHA : bandwidth factor : a value of 1 mean a bandwidth of current bank above + below gap

+Here are the instrument parameters :

+* Filter order : High value approach brickwall filter (more precise) at the expense of processing time

 ### Phase distorsion (M)